cryptofromapro/client-docs/clientSetupInstructions/README.md

 # Customer Setup Instructions
-In order to send you your custom tokens, please set up a Phantom wallet and send me your **PUBLIC KEY**.
+Please set up a Phantom wallet and send me your **PUBLIC KEY**.
 Here are instructions on how to obtain your public key on Chrome:

 ## Set Up Phantom & Obtain Your Public Key
 1. Go to https://phantom.app/